Vein disease and fatigue. Is there a connection?

-Many individuals who have developed venous disease experience a significant amount of leg fatigue and heaviness.
-This symptom of heaviness is typically the first sign that the valves in the varicose veins are weakening or leaking.
+Many individuals who have developed vein disease experience a significant amount of leg fatigue and heaviness.
+This symptom of heaviness is typically the first sign that the blood vessel valves in the legs are weakening or leaking.

 The blood that is left collecting or pooling in the lower extremities creates pressure inside the veins.
 Without treatment, the build of blood and pressure, causes the breakdown of nearby small capillaries, allowing blood to leak out into adjacent tissues.